vishusandy/blog/content/floats-vs-ints.md

 Floating-point numbers are stored in a way that resembles scientific notation.
 It stores two parts: a decimal number between 0 and 1 (called the *mantissa*) and an exponent, along with a bit used to represent whether it is a positive or negative number.
 Normal integers are stored in simpler format without exponents, and always represent a whole number.

 There two main two types of floating-point numbers: the [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754) `single` (binary32) and `double` (binary64) precision floating-point numbers.
-Other, less popular, formats for storing decimal numbers exist but for the rest of this article assume either `single` or `double` when I mention a floating-point number.
+Other, less popular, formats for storing decimal numbers exist but for the rest of this article you should assume either `single` or `double` when I mention a floating-point number.

 If you use JavaScript you're actually using 64bit floating point numbers - or `double`s for those familiar with C or Java.